The History of Bhagavad Gita

 And study it.
 You can also read it online at:

 If you have already studied the Gita then please study it again.
-It is a truly wonderful book and every time you read your realization and knowledge deepens and you see completly new aspects to the book that you did not appreciate before.
+It is a truly wonderful book and every time you read your realization and knowledge deepens and you see completely new aspects to the book that you did not appreciate before.
 The more you read the Bhagavad Gita the more interesting it becomes and the more you will make spiritual advancement.